FH-Potsdam/jack-in-a-box/summaries/box/paul.md

   - family: Jeremijenko
 ---

-# Analysis of "Box.
-Open System for Connected People" _A paper by Victor Vina, 2002_ _by Paul Roeder_
+# Summary of "Box.
+Open System for Connected People" _A thesis by Victor Vina - by Paul Roeder_

 ## Social aspects